-The MTELP Series will be discontinued at the start of 2019.
-MTELP Pages are for reference only.
+The MTELP Series has been discontinued.
+MTELP pages are for reference only.

 Level 3 Sample Items